Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 \section{CASE STUDY}

 The proposed control framework was validated in two case studies: cart-pole control and vehicle collision avoidance control.
-Each for analyzing the principles of the proposed framework in detail and showing the results of applying it to a practical vehicle control case, respectively.
+Each analyzes the principles of the proposed framework in detail and shows the results of applying it to a practical vehicle control case.